 - Can’t Open Control Center or Siri on iPhone X?
 Fix it!

-- Can’t Turn Off Siri in iOS 11?
+- Can’t Turn Off Siri in iOS 11 and above?
 It’s easier than you think

 - How-To Type to Siri Instead of Talk to Siri

 Check Siri’s Settings.
 And Make Sure Siri Is Set On